-Temple Contemporary at the Tyler School of Art (Temple University) has announced the creation of The Velocity Fund, an initiative that will directly support visual artists living in the city of Philadelphia with grants of up to $5,000.
+Temple Contemporary at the Tyler School of Art and Architecture (Temple University) has announced the creation of The Velocity Fund, an initiative that will directly support visual artists living in the city of Philadelphia with grants of up to $5,000.

 Established with the support of The Andy Warhol Foundation for the Visual Arts, The Velocity Fund is one of 12 Regional Re-granting Programs launched by the foundation to fund “under-the-radar artistic activity” by partnering with leading cultural institutions in cities across the nation where the level of self-organized artistic activity is the highest.
 The Velocity Fund is the first Warhol Foundation-supported regional re-granting program in Pennsylvania, and only the second on the East Coast between Maine and Florida.

 “This is a big deal.
 With federal arts funding declining, The Andy Warhol Foundation for the Visual Arts recognized a desperate need for artists to support their own practices, and they stepped into the breach,” said Robert Blackson, director of Temple Contemporary.
 “To do that, they partner with local arts institutions that have access to the surrounding artistic communities—places that are attuned to the needs of their city and its artists.
 We are honored and grateful to be the Warhol Foundation’s official partner in Philadelphia.”